databrary/ffmpeg-libs/README.md

     Download `Win64.exe` from [link](http://yasm.tortall.net/Download.html) and rename
     the downloaded executable to `yasm.exe`.
-Create the folder `C:\yasm` and place the renamed file into this later.
+Create the folder `C:\yasm` and place the renamed file into this latter.
 Add this folder to your path.

 5. Setup the environment variables for the 64 bit build